 Average price for a bed: Hostels in Toronto cost 20€ – 27€ per night for a bed in a dorm.
 A private room starts from 80€ up to 90€.
 This is a rough average just to give you an idea.

-Prices always depend on season and holidays.
-Please always check exact rates on Hostelworld.com or Booking.com.
+Prices always depend on the season and holidays.
+Please always check the exact rates on Hostelworld.com or Booking.com.

-My personal highlights in Toronto: There is three tings I absolutely loved.
-Number one was CN Tower for sunset.
-There is no need to buy a ticket online, usually it is not packed. #2 was China Town with all its amazing food.
+My personal highlights in Toronto: There are three things I absolutely loved.
+Number one was the CN Tower for sunset.
+There is no need to buy a ticket online, usually, it is not packed. #2 was Chinatown with all its amazing food.
 And last but not least, the day trip to Niagara Falls from Toronto.
 A day trip is enough, no real need to stay overnight I would say.

-Let’s jump right into the boutique hostels in Toronto.
+Let’s jump right into the coolest hostels in Toronto.

-- Planet Traveler Hostel – top for solo-travellers and couples
+1. Planet Traveler Hostel – best for solo travelers

-- All Days Hostel – best for older travellers
+2. All Days Hostel – best for older travelers

 Overview: Best Hostels by Traveler Type